YosysHQ/apicula/doc/filestructure.md

 The first thing of interest is the tile grid, which is stored in a 150x200 array, prefixed by the size of the actual FPGA, and the location of the center tile (suspected root of the clock tree).
 There is a 32-bit tile type (overkill much?) and a 8-bit "used" value.
 Gowin employs binning, so some devices have half of their tiles "disabled" here.
 Of note is that this tile grid contains an extra ring of tiles between the IOB and CFU that is not present in the bitstream.

 Then follow discriptions of some primitives and their inputs.
-The forma for a thing Foo is that there is `NumFoos` describing how many Foos there are, `NumFooIns` describing the number of Foo inputs, followed by the list of `Foos` and the list of `FooIns`.
+The format for a thing Foo is that there is `NumFoos` describing how many Foos there are, `NumFooIns` describing the number of Foo inputs, followed by the list of `Foos` and the list of `FooIns`.
 These numbers are wires IDs that can be mapped to names with `wirenames.py`.

 Then follow description of various things about pins and banks that are not fully understood.